The Detroit Zoological Society helps save wildlife locally, nationally and internationally through a comprehensive program that includes:

 Puerto Rican Crested Toad SSP®

 As part of the Puerto Rican Crested Toad SSP®, the DZS and the NACC breed critically endangered Puerto Rican crested toads.
-Since 2008 more than 60,000 tadpoles have been released into the wild.
+Since 2008, nearly 84,000 tadpoles have been released into the wild.

 Dusky Gopher Frog SSP®